alexa-samples/skill-sample-nodejs-web-api-my-cactus/README.md

  git reset --hard origin/master

-Now you can pull whenever you need to update your code.
+Now, you can pull whenever you need to update your code.

 ## Web Application Setup